+ Reply to Thread

 jeep running hot,

-replace thermostat on 4.0l jeep and still getting hot,
+replaced head on jeep and still ran hot,

 what can i do to make 88 cherokee run cooler,